artnum/ked/README-dev.md

 user@webserver:/www/ked$ sudo ldapadd -H ldapi:/// -Y EXTERNAL -f docs/schema/ked.ldif
 ```

-Based on your configuration, create the root of your ldap tree and add it to your ldap server (read `test/slapd/conf/init.ldif` to see how it should look like).
+Based on your configurations, create the root of your ldap tree and add it to your ldap server (read `test/slapd/conf/init.ldif` to see how it should look like).
 According my ldif file is at `~/ked-init.ldif` :

 ```shell
 user@webserver:/www/ked$ sudo ldapadd -H ldapi:/// -Y EXTERNAL -f ~/ked-init.ldif